top of page

 What is there to do in Tualatin, Oregon?

 There are tons of things to do if your visiting or living in Tualatin, Oregon.
 The parks are fantastic, nature trails are amazing, and the Tualatin River runs through the city.
 One of the better things about living in Tualatin is how central it is to other attractions in the state.
 The Oregon Coast is an hour and a half away, Mt.
-Hood is an hour and a half away, the Columbia River Gorge is 40 minutes away, world class wineries surround the city and Portland is 15 minutes away.
+Hood is an hour and a half away, the Columbia River Gorge is 40 minutes away, world-class wineries surround the city, and Portland is 15 minutes away.
 You'll never get bored living in Tualatin, Oregon.

 Summary